 All of the potential spatial models require that a spatial weight matrix be chosen.
-An appropriate spatial weights matrix reflects the level of "relatedness" of all observations in the sample, but the exact form of the matrix is up to the researcher.
+An appropriate spatial weight matrix reflects the level of "relatedness" of all observations in the sample, but the exact form is up to the researcher.
 Initially, a common form of this matrix reflecting the physical distance between spatial units will be used here.
 In a later section, the robustness of results to alternative specifications of this matrix will be examined as well.

 The precise form of the primary weighting matrix is as follows.
 The diagonal elements of the weighting matrix are all zero.
 Geographic distance is defined as the straight-line distance between the centers of countries.
 Because nearer countries are hypothesized to have stronger spillovers, the geographic distance is inverted so that larger values correspond to closer countries.
-Because spillovers create feedback loops (where growth from A spills over to B, but then this growth change in B spills back to A and so on), an infinite series of spatially weighted growth effects is created.
-To guarantee convergence of this series, which is necessary for the model estimation process, each row of the spatial weighting matrix must be normalized so that the entries sum to one1.
+Because spillovers create feedback loops (where growth from A spills over to B, but then this growth change in B spills back to A and so on), an infinite series of spatially weighted growth effects is created in the process of estimation.
+To guarantee the necessary convergence of this series, each row of the spatial weighting matrix must be normalized so that the entries sum to one2.
 Earlier works, like Easterly and Levine (1997), used more basic weighting matrices which treated all countries as potential neighbors, but re-weighted the observations by country size.
 While the intuitive power of such a weighting scheme is clear, it lacks the mathematical properties necessary to ensure convergence.